Skip to main content

 This image celebrates Disability Pride by showing a diverse group of disabled people confidently expressing their identities.
 The group includes individuals with various disabilities—some using wheelchairs, prosthetic limbs, walkers, or accompanied by a guide dog.
 They are all smiling and holding signs with empowering messages like “Disabled and Proud,” “Chronic & Iconic,” and “Disability Pride.”

-• Trust that young people know their needs best.
+• Trust that the young person knows their needs best.

 • Don’t intervene or take over and do something for the young person, unless they ask you to.

-• Know that a young person’s way of solving a problem might be different from yours.
+• Know that the young person’s way of solving a problem might be different from yours.
 Try to support and encourage their ideas.

 • If you say or do something disempowering, acknowledge your mistake and let the disabled young person know that you’re committed to acting differently next time.

-• Instead of asking “how can I help?” ask “what would you like to do?”
+• Instead of asking “How can I help?”, try “What would you like to do?”

 Barriers to making complaints